 People are naturally skeptical of the cheapest deal around

 A low price doesn’t always mean eager customers.
-Consumers are often naturally skeptical [REPORT] of prices that are below the market average, believing that a deal that looks “too good to be true” usually it is not.
+Consumers are often naturally skeptical of prices below the market average, believing that a deal that looks “too good to be true” usually isn’t.

-This can affect customers’ sentiment and satisfaction.
-When customers start using your product with the belief that “because it’s a cheap product, it isn’t the best in its category” this manifests itself in skepticism and a lack of enthusiasm.
+This can affect customer sentiment and satisfaction.
+When customers start using your product with the belief that “because it’s a cheap product, it isn’t the best in its category”, it often translates into skepticism and a lack of enthusiasm.
 As a result, this cautious approach becomes obvious in their overall experience with the product.

 When you change your pricing, you change your audience